Increase walking, biking and transit use by one or more of the following means:

 e.
 Be recognized as a Walk Friendly or Bicycle Friendly Community.

 See the Walk Friendly Communities program supported by the national Pedestrian and Bicycle Information Center.
 The Bicycle Friendly Community program of the League of American Bicyclists provides incentives, hands-on assistance, and award recognition for communities that actively support bicycling.
-Note that the MN Regional Development Organizations have, in their Develop MN 2016 comprehensive development strategy for Greater Minnesota, adopted the goal of increasing the number of cities achieving Bike-Friendly Community status.

 The Bicycle Network Analysis from the national non-profit People for Bikes helps cities assess the degree to which people can comfortably bike to the places they want to go.